 The shoe's upper received the biggest makeover.
 A new mesh material with smaller openings is better at keeping out dirt and small rocks.
 The mesh is also quite breathable.
 Unfortunately, the mesh material is terrible for withstanding wear and tear.
 Reviewers were annoyed that the mesh tore and frayed easily.
 Reports of mesh ripping only after a few runs

+were frequent.
 Users also complained of a too wide fit, which produced slippage for some.
 Thankfully, reviewers did have one good thing to say about the upper.
 They liked that it was lightweight and able to ventilate efficiently.
 The upper also features a removable insole, a heel tab, and a well-padded ankle collar.

 The TR11 weighs about 9.8 oz.
 Reviewers found the shoe fairly lightweight compared to other similar trail shoes.
 It may be, though, that a reduced load was chosen in favor of added durability.
 The lightweight mesh is airy and comfortable but it's incredibly flimsy.
 Many reviewers seemed to appreciate the lighter weight but quite a few users felt that quality was sacrificed in order to keep the heft of the shoe down.